fogx/docarray/docs/fundamentals/document/construct.md

 ```
 ````

-Though possible, it is not recommended modifying `.id` of a Document frequently, as this will lead to unexpected behavior.
+Though possible, modifying `.id` of a Document frequently is not recommended, as this will lead to unexpected behavior.

 ## Construct with attributes